adrian-prantl/swift-org-website/_posts/2026-09-11-module-tracking-in-debug-info.md

 - Contextual module imports in LLDB become more reliable due to precise tracking instead of by-name lookups
 - Certain performance cliffs around module importing in LLDB are eliminated (such as SDK module dependencies in dSYMs triggering implicit imports)
 - **Developers maintaining their own build systems** can remove support for `-modulewrap` actions and remove `-add_ast_path` from the linker flags, but may need to pass `-debug-module-path` to the compiler if they are not letting the Swift driver handle the frontend options
-- Finally, many projects forgot to use `-add_ast_path` when linking static archives into their projects and had mysterious debugging problems inside the static archives as a result.
-This entire class of problems has been designed away.
+- Finally, static archives were easy to overlook: projects that didn't use `-add_ast_path` when linking them often had confusing debugging issues inside those archives as a result.
+This entire class of issues has been designed away.

 *tl;dr:* `-modulewrap` and `-add_ast_path` are replaced by `-debug-module-path`.
 Debug info gets smaller and more precise.